SanskritiKushik5/CRUD-React/README.md

 6. Different Pages for Liked and Disliked Posts
 7. Use Redux or Context API to store Liked and Disliked Posts and list of posts
 8. Use a UI LIbrary (Preferrably Material-UI or Semantic React)

+Deployed: <a href="https://sanskritikushik5.github.io/CEA-Assignment-2/">after opening this, Clicking on CEA-2 will lead to the main page</a>